Bresenham's line algorithm: Similar algorithms

 The Bresenham algorithm can be interpreted as slightly modified digital differential analyzer (using 0.5 as error threshold instead of 0, which is required for non-overlapping polygon rasterizing).

 The principle of using an incremental error in place of division operations has other applications in graphics.
-It is possible to use this technique to calculate the U,V co-ordinates during raster scan of texture mapped polygons.
-The voxel heightmap software-rendering engines seen in some PC games also used this principle.
+It is possible to use this technique to calculate the U,V co-ordinates during the raster scanning of texture-mapped polygons.
+The voxel heightmap software rendering engines seen in some PC games also used this principle.

 Bresenham also published a Run-Slice computational algorithm: while the above described Run-Length algorithm runs the loop on the major axis, the Run-Slice variation loops the other way.
 This method has been represented in a number of US patents:

 The algorithm has been extended to: